drhsqlite/fossil-mirror/www/gsoc-ideas.md

 * Improving the Fossil web UI for ticketing, which is clunky to say the least.
 Fossil tries not be a heavy user of Javascript and Javascript libraries, but the wikiedit, chat and Forum code are all more advanced than ticketing, and have UI features that would improve ticketing
 * If there is an inbound email system as per the previous section "Adding Inbound (Receiving) Email to Fossil", then implement this system for ticketing

-# Look and Feel

-Tasks for those interested in graphic/web design:

-* General touch-ups in the existing skins.
-This may, depending on how deep one cares to dig, require digging into C code to find, and potentially modify, how the HTML is generated.
-* Creation of one or more new skins.
-This does not specifically require any C know-how.
-* Complete per-feature CSS facilities in [the Inskinerator](https://tangentsoft.com/inskinerator/dir) and add features to the Inskinerator

 # Tasks Requiring Fossil Data Model Knowledge